avkudr/avkudr.github.io/_posts/2021-07-07-snake-game.md

 <canvas id="snake_game" width="300" height="300">
 </canvas>

-A slightly more complicated version can be found on [vimsnake.com](https://vimsnake.com/).
+A slightly more advanced version can be found on [vimsnake.com](https://vimsnake.com/).
 There, the snake can change directions and eat food only in insert mode.

 <style>
 canvas {